Mazda: Sponsorships

 The company also sponsors various marathon and relay race events in Japan, such as the Hiroshima International Peace Marathon and the Hiroshima Prefectural Ekiden Race, along with numerous other sporting and charity endeavors in Hiroshima and Hofu.
 Mazda was also the league sponsor for the now-defunct Australian Rugby Championship.

 Mazda maintained sponsorship of the Laguna Seca racing course in California from 2001 until February 2018, going so far as to use it for its own automotive testing purposes as well as the numerous racing events (including several Mazda-specific series) that it used to host, as well as for the 2003 launch of the Mazda RX-8.
 Since April 2018, the venue's primary corporate sponsor is WeatherTech.

 Mazda also sponsors the Western New York Flash, a professional women's soccer team that plays in the WPA and has some of the best players in the world, including world player of the year.

 Mazda has been a sponsor of Club Deportivo Universidad Católica's basketball team of the Liga Nacional de Básquetbol de Chile.

 Marketing

 Mazda's past advertising slogans included: "The more you look, the more you like" (1970s to early 1980s); "Experience Mazda" (mid-1980s); "You'll be aMAZed at a MAZda" (UK, 1980s); "An intense commitment to your total satisfaction, that's The Mazda Way" (late 1980s); "It Just Feels Right" along with advertising describing Mazda's use of Kansei engineering (1990–1995); "Passion for the road" (1996); "Get in.
 Be moved."
 (1997–2000).
 Another marketing slogan was "Sakes Alive!", for its truck line.

+In 1994, the British advertising agency Howell Henry Chaldecott Lury (HHCL) launched an interactive television campaign for Mazda in the United Kingdom.
+The first of these interactive adverts, debuting on June 6, 1994 to promote the Mazda Xedos 6, was broadcast at a deliberately low volume, instructing interested viewers to turn the sound up if they wish to know more about the car.
+The second advert, launching in July 1994 for the Mazda 323, was more more experimental, featuring a diverse array of car shots and detailed text which was only shown onscreen momentarily, inviting viewers to record the commercial on a VCR and watch it back slowly, thus allowing them to notice and read the printed product information and a postal competition to win the car.
+This advert was a success, with Mazda saying the advert prompted more than 6,000 replies.
+The campaign was part of a growing trend for interactive advertising at the time, alongside commercials for Lyons Original Coffee, Still Tango and Bacardi, with the Mazda adverts being the most notable, according to The Guardian.